-Durham University is home to one of the best Hispanic Studies departments in the UK, ranked among the top five by The Complete University Guide in each of the past five years.
+Durham University is home to one of the best Hispanic Studies departments in the UK, ranked among the top six by The Complete University Guide.
 This reflects the excellence that characterises our research, our teaching, and the great pride that members of the department take in ensuring we attain the very highest standards in all aspects of our work.
 Hispanic Studies at Durham is a gateway to several interdisciplinary centres and institutes within the university including:

 Research-active staff in Hispanic Studies are internationally recognised experts in literature, film, and cultural studies from the Middle Ages to the present day.
 Our teaching is research-led, providing students with the tools to explore a wide variety of cultural forms in their historical and intellectual contexts, with topics such as:

 Work in these areas will serve as vital preparation for, and in some cases work alongside, the final-year dissertation which, as the most important aspect of the Durham student experience, aims to provide students with an opportunity to engage at the highest intellectual level with the ethos of research-led learning that you will encounter at levels I and II.
 This extended piece of work will allow you to adopt a variety of critical approaches and to explore questions of cultural importance to Latin America and Spain, looking at literary, filmic, and/or artistic production across a range of subjects and periods.